Search results

 Data Cache refresh time

 The data cache refresh time represents when the data fetch live data from the data server.
 It will be displayed based on the user’s browser time zone.
-We can disable the refresh time by unchecking the Display refresh time option in Cache configuration.
+The refresh time can be disabled by unchecking the Display refresh time option in Cache configuration.

 How to fetch Live data when Data Cache is enabled